Published on June 22nd, 2018 by Josh Arnold

 Broadcom’s price-to-earnings multiple hasn’t moved up as much as other companies in the sector and today, it sits at just 13.2.
 That compares favorably to our fair value estimate of 13.5 times earnings, implying a 0.5% tailwind to total annual returns moving forward.
 On the whole, Broadcom looks fairly valued here, which is much better than the majority of its competitors.

 Broadcom is also a tremendous dividend growth story as it has managed to average a 51% annual increase to its dividend for the past five years.
 That sort of increase isn’t reasonable to expect moving forward, but we see the dividend nearly doubling in five years to $13 per share.
+Moreover, the company’s dividend is very safe, which is a topic that we explore in the following video:

 Overall, Broadcom looks like it still has some strong growth ahead of it and is fairly valued, leading to total annual returns of 13.4%.
 The stock will achieve this via 10.3% earnings-per-share growth, a 0.5% tailwind from a higher price-to-earnings multiple and the current 2.6% yield.
 Broadcom would therefore be appropriate for those seeking growth at a reasonable price, a nice current yield or those seeking dividend growth.